Marcel Bigeard: Indochina

 Bigeard was first sent to Indochina in October 1945 to assist with French efforts to reassert their influence over the former French colonies.
 He commanded the 23rd Colonial Infantry and then volunteered to train Thai auxiliaries in their interdiction of Viet Minh incursions around the Laos border along the 'road' R.C.
 41 (Route Coloniale).

 In the middle of 1945, Captain Bigeard was entrusted with the command of the 6th company of the 23rd Colonial Infantry Regiment (23^{e} Régiment d'Infanterie Coloniale, 23^{e} RIC).
 Designated to participate to the expeditionary corps in Indochina, the regiment disembarked in Saigon on October 25, 1945, and served until March 1946 in various sectors of operations.
 During this epoque, the "Bruno" surname started to circulate.

 On March 8, 1946, a detachment of the 2nd Armored Brigade 2e DB and 9th Colonial Infantry Division (9^{e} Division d'Infanterie Coloniale, 9^{e} DIC), which the 23rd Colonial Infantry Regiment 23e RIC was part of, disembarked in Tonkin.
 As a paratrooper, Bigeard was legendary in the French Army for his toughness and physical endurance as the American diplomat Howard Simpson noted that anyone who visited Bigeard could expect only "a thin slice of ham and one small, isolated boiled potato washed down with steaming tea".

 On July 1, 1946, Bigeard left the 23e RIC and formed south-east of Dien Bien Phu, a unit constituted of four commandos of 25 volunteers at the corps of the autonomous Thai Battalion.
 At the return of his men in metropole, mid-October 1946, he assumed command of the 3rd company, constituted of almost 40 men.
 He then left Indochina on September 17, 1947, and reached France three days later.

 Volunteering for another tour in Indochina, Bigeard was assigned on February 1, 1948, to the 3rd Colonial Parachute Commando Battalion 3e BCCP.

 On October 1, 1949, Bigeard set on foot the 3rd Tai Battalion, consisting of 2,530 men divided in five regular companies and nine companies of civilian guards with military supplementaries.
 Relieved from this post, he assumed on April 5, 1950, the command of an Indochinese marching battalion who received, in August, the regimental color of the 1st Tonkin Tirailleurs Regiment (1^{er} Régiment de Tirailleurs Tonkinois) which was decorated by the croix de guerre with palm.
 On November 12, 1950, Bigeard embarked on a paquebot and left again Indochina.

 In the spring of 1951, Bigeard was assigned at Vannes, the colonial demi-brigade of colonel Jean Gilles and was confined with a passing battalion.
 In September 1951, he was assigned the command of the 6th Colonial Parachute Battalion 6e BPC at Saint-Brieuc.
-He was ranked then as a Chef de battaillon in January 1952.
+He was ranked then as a Chef de bataillon in January 1952.